 The only exception is if you experience a "qualifying life event," such as getting married, having a child, or starting or leaving a job.
-During these times, you'll usually have 30 days to make changes to your insurance or choose a new plan altogether.
+You'll usually have a limited period of time to make changes to your insurance or choose a new plan altogether.

 As the coronavirus pandemic spreads, Americans worry premiums could rise

 Most Americans believe that health insurance costs will go up as a result of the coronavirus pandemic: 55% of survey respondents predict premiums will increase.

 Experts say it's difficult to know for sure, but there's a possibility premiums will rise.
 The main factor is to what degree the pandemic is under control by November, when insurers set rates for next year.
 "If coronavirus is still present, individuals can expect slightly higher health insurance premiums, since the insurance companies will include this in their risk calculations when deciding premiums for 2021," Price says.